zmanian/gaia/spec.md

 type QueueElemUnbondDelegation struct {
 	QueueElem
-	Payout      auth.Account // account to pay out to Shares      uint64    // amount of shares which are unbonding }
+	Payout           auth.Account // account to pay out to Amount           uint64    // amount of shares which are unbonding StartSlashRatio  uint64    // old candidate slash ratio at start of re-delegation }
 ```